 Regarding Sweets -If I think of sweets as something special, something more tantalizing than other foods, it raises my interest and creates a false desire for them.
 I mostly think of them in terms of everyday food.
 I try not to give them any special status and allow myself to freely partake.
 I am finding myself not nearly as drawn to them as I was when actively bingeing.
 Other foods are so much more satisfying!

 Common Advice: Stop berating and punishing yourself if you slip up.

 Common Sense: Part of this advice is really good and part not so good.
 The not so good part is the term ‘slip up.’
 It gives me the impression that I need to be doing something other than letting my body determine when and what and how much to eat.
 It makes me think that if I deviate from a food plan or healthy eating program, or even my current course of eating what I want, then I have to forgive myself and get ‘back on the wagon.’
 The truth is, I don’t have a set program based on what someone else thinks I should eat.
 And I never have to forgive myself for eating anything.
 Eating food is not a sin.
 It is a very natural process.
-Even overeating and bingeing is my body’s response to deprivation signals I give it from my skewed thoughts of restricting food to lose weight.
+Even overeating and bingeing is a response to stress.
+It is my body’s response to deprivation signals I give it from my skewed thoughts of restricting food to lose weight.

 The good part about this advice is – No matter what or how much food I find myself eating, I don’t judge myself or feel guilty.
 I treat myself nice.
 I respect who I am as a person.
 There is no ‘getting back on track.’
 There is only the next time I am hungry and all the food in the world that I can choose from to satisfy my hunger.